spe-uob/2020-Healthcare-Data-Simulators/Documents/portofolio B/portofolioB.md

 • It has purpose-built solution for csv and FHIR (data translators).
 • It supports Data Acquisition (large amounts of data from multiple sources) - AMQP server.

-**MIrth** is a desktop java based application which have an intuitive UI (User Interface).
+**Mirth** is a desktop java based application which have an intuitive UI (User Interface).
 It offers the possibility to work with multiple translators (from csv to FHIR), each one representing a specific channel.

 #### In our software:
 In our implementation, every Mirth channel: